evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_AWD/_index.md

 ## Climate system

 You can choose from two different climate systems.
-The  climate system supports only controlling one common zone for the whole car.
+The  climate system supports different temperatures in two zone for the driver and passenger.
 The  climate system supports different temperatures in three zones for the driver, passenger, and backseat.

 ## Comfort

 Cadillac LYRIQ AWD has several features to make your life as a driver or passenger more comfortable.

+Keyless entry allows access to the car without needing to find the key.
+As long you bring it with you, the doors open.

+Keyless go makes it possible to start the car without using the key.

 {{<evkxdisplayaddarticle />}}